 Unfortunately, the U.S. government's record of decisions on when to grant such exceptions is noted for its inconsistency.

 If you think you might qualify for an H-2B visa, your most important task is to find a U.S. employer who wants to hire you and has the patience to wait until you've gotten through the visa process.
 That employer will most likely need to hire a lawyer to help.
 Larger employers often have their own lawyers on staff.
-Because most years, there are more people trying to get an H-1B visa than there are visas available, a lawyer can help make sure that your application is done right the first time, and gets filed before the visas run out.
+Because in most years, there are more people trying to get an H-1B visa than there are visas available, a lawyer can help make sure that your application is done right the first time, and gets filed before the visas run out.

 For details about what to expect and do during the application process, see U.S. Immigration Made Easy, by Ilona Bray (Nolo).
 Or, consult an immigration attorney for a full personal analysis.
-Nolo's Lawyer Directory can help you find an expert attorney who fits your needs and has taken the Nolo pledge promising respectful service.
-Look in particular for an attorney with expertise in business immigration law (even immigration law has many subspecialties within it).